working-group-two/docs.wgtwo.com/docs/number-lookup-how-to.md

 access token.

 > **Note:** <br />
-> For testing using our sandbox endpoint, authentication headers may be skipped.
+> For testing using our sandbox endpoint or the local test application, authentication headers may be skipped.

 ### Required scope

 `lookup.number:read`

 ## How to use the API

 When you connect to this API, you will get a stream of number lookup requests for which you should respond with information about the number.